Appeal Attorney in Atlanta

 A criminal conviction isn’t the end.
 Appellate attorney Tyler Conklin has overturned convictions ranging from drug possession to murder — and he may be able to help you too.
 Contact us today to discuss your case.

 What Is an Appeal?

 An appeal is a request by the defendant in a criminal case to have an appellate court review the lower court’s decision.
-This review aims to determine whether there was an at trial that might affect the validity of the judgment.
-A successful appeal will usually result in a new trial or new sentencing hearing.
+This review aims to determine whether there was an error at trial that might affect the validity of the judgment.
+A successful appeal will usually result in a new trial or a new sentencing hearing.